notcbw/2019_android_walkman/README.md

 ### <ins>For Windows Users Only</ins>:

 Fastboot doesn't work on Windows.
 You will have to download uuu [HERE](https://github.com/nxp-imx/mfgtools/releases/download/uuu_1.5.21/uuu.exe).
-Then use `uuu FB: <command>` instead of `fastboot <command>` when fastboot commands are used.
+Then use `.\uuu FB: <command>` instead of `fastboot <command>` when fastboot commands are used.

 ### Bootloader Unlocking